Electronic paper: Plasmonic electronic display

 Plasmonic nanostructures with conductive polymers have also been suggested as one kind of electronic paper.
 The material has two parts.
 The first part is a highly reflective metasurface made by metal-insulator-metal films tens of nanometers in thickness including nanoscale holes.
 The metasurfaces can reflect different colors depending on the thickness of the insulator.
 The standard RGB color schema can be used as pixels for full-color displays.
 The second part is a polymer with optical absorption controllable by an electrochemical potential.
 After growing the polymer on the plasmonic metasurfaces, the reflection of the metasurfaces can be modulated by the applied voltage.
-This technology presents broad range colors, high polarization-independent reflection (>50 %), strong contrast (>30 %), the fast response time (hundreds of ms), and long-term stability.
+This technology presents broad range colors, high polarization-independent reflection (>50 %), strong contrast (>30 %), a fast response time (hundreds of ms), and long-term stability.
 In addition, it has ultralow power consumption (< 0.5 mW/cm2) and potential for high resolution (>10000 dpi).
 Since the ultrathin metasurfaces are flexible and the polymer is soft, the whole system can be bent.
 Desired future improvements for this technology include bistability, cheaper materials and implementation with TFT arrays.

 Retina E-paper

-In 2025, researchers at Uppsala University introduced a “retina electronic paper” — a reflective display technology that reaches the resolution limit of the human eye.
+In 2025, researchers at Uppsala University introduced a "retina electronic paper" — a reflective display technology that reaches the resolution limit of the human eye.

 Unlike emissive displays such as LEDs or OLEDs, which lose brightness and contrast as pixel sizes shrink, retina E-paper employs electrically tunable nanostructures made of WO₃ that reflect ambient light efficiently.
-Each color “metapixel,” composed of nanoscale WO₃ disks, can be dynamically modulated through an electrochemical insulator-to-metal transition, enabling color tuning and video-rate operation (>25 Hz).
+Each color "metapixel," composed of nanoscale WO₃ disks, can be dynamically modulated through an electrochemical insulator-to-metal transition, enabling color tuning and video-rate operation (>25 Hz).
 The resulting display achieves pixel densities above '25,000 pixels per inch', with high reflectance (~80%) and optical contrast (~50%), while consuming very low power.
 The approach combines the visual comfort of paper-like viewing with the precision of nanophotonic control, and has been described as a potential platform for future ultra-high-resolution, energy-efficient VR/AR systems enabling fully immersive visual experiences.